Supernova4422/Light-Show-Toolkit-/README.md

 ## Available "Commands"
-    -ColourChange: Change the colour to what is specified for the currently selected groups
+    * ColourChange: Change the colour to what is specified for the currently selected groups
-    -Wait: Pause for an amount of seconds
+    * Wait: Pause for an amount of seconds
-    -Group: Set the current group
+    * Group: Set the current group
-    -FunctionName: Play the function
+    * FunctionName: Play the function
-    -FunctionPointer: Not implemented yet
+    * FunctionPointer: Not implemented yet
-    -SpecificCommand: Not implemented yet
+    * SpecificCommand: Not implemented yet

 ## Available Operations
 >Operations can be applied to a command, changing their functionality